SCIO Connect Program

-If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Support Volunteer who can relate to your experience and support you through the process and any challenges you’re facing.
+If you are a family member of someone who has sustained an SCI, we can arrange for you to meet with a Family Peer Mentor who can relate to your experience and support you through the process and any challenges you’re facing.

 Peer-to-peer experiences and understanding is a vital part of our monthly Peer Connections workshops across the province.
-We gather informally, often with an expert speaker, have a few snacks and share insights and solutions to issues related to living with a spinal cord injury.
+We gather online informally, often with an expert speaker and share insights and solutions to issues related to living with a spinal cord injury.
 It’s fun and fundamentally helpful!

 - Are you sitting comfortably?